• Skip to primary navigation

 Calories:319kcal

-A quick and easy dinner recipe with bold flavors and seasonal spring ingredients stir fried then finished in a umami-filled sauce with rice noodles; Garlicky Asparagus, Mushroom and Bok Choy with Noodles.
-If you love my Thai Ginger and Garlic Noodle Bowls, you'll love this recipe!
-This recipe is vegetarian or easily vegan + gluten free.
+A quick and easy dinner recipe with bold flavors and seasonal spring ingredients stir fried then finished in a umami-filled sauce with rice noodles.
+Finish with spicy Sriracha, Thai basil and sesame seeds for a tasty finish!
+This recipe is vegetarian or easily vegan and gluten free.

 Ingredients